 Chevy Malibu Reliability

-The Chevy Malibu has a strong reputation when it comes to reliability.
-Its 2024 edition got a reliability rating of 85 out of 100 from J.D.
-Power.
+The Chevy Malibu has a strong reputation for reliability.
+J.D.
+Power rated its 2024 edition 85 out of 100.
 Any rating between 81 and 90 is considered “great,” meaning that the Malibu is near the top regarding dependable performance and endurance.

 As a result, you can prioritize the Malibu over many other sedans in the midsize sedan class if your primary concern is to find a vehicle with a proven record of reliability over several years.
-This reliability can be linked to Chevy’s excellent build quality and efficient engine.
+This reliability is linked to Chevy’s excellent build quality and efficient engines.

 Another sign of this vehicle’s reliability is its top safety score.
 For the 2021 model year, the National Highway Traffic Safety Administration gave Malibu a five-star safety rating for its crash test results and safety features.
-In the same year, the Insurance Institute for Highway Safety awarded Malibu its top safety pick for the year.
+In the same year, the Insurance Institute for Highway Safety awarded Malibu its top safety pick.

 The final sign of the Malibu’s reliability is its relatively low annual repair costs.
-A Malibu owner typically pays $545 yearly on repair costs, lower than most Chevy’s class competitors.
-Remember that this average considers new and older vehicles, so you’re likely to pay significantly less during Malibu’s early years and perhaps a bit more the older it gets.
+A Malibu owner typically pays $545 in repair costs each year, lower than most competitors in its class.
+Remember that this average includes new and older vehicles, so you’re likely to pay significantly less during Malibu’s early years and perhaps a bit more as it gets older.

 Are There Common Problems With the Chevy Malibu?

-Like any car, some problems have recurred in specific years of the Malibu.
-Before we get into these issues, it’s important to remember that they are relatively rare and can often be combatted effectively with regular maintenance and car care.
+Like any car, the Malibu has had some problems in specific years.
+Before we discuss these issues, it’s important to remember that they are relatively rare and can often be combated effectively with regular maintenance and car care.

 Some Malibu owners have reported transmission problems, including rough gear shifting and delayed acceleration.
 Others have exhibited electrical issues, including trouble with the power steering or battery connections.
 Another problem some owners raise is fuel pump failures, which can cause the car to stall or not start.

 Some buyers wonder whether there are specific Chevy Malibu years to avoid.
-According to a CRA complaints report, the most common Chevy Malibu year for issues to arise was 2010.
+According to a CRA complaints report, the most common year for Chevy Malibu issues was 2010.
 The best approach if you’re buying a Malibu is to keep these problems in mind so that you can take preventative maintenance steps to avoid them.
 However, many buyers have driven Malibus for years without experiencing these difficulties, so you shouldn’t be put off or assume these problems will inevitably emerge.

 How To Extend Your Chevy Malibu’s Lifespan

-While the answer to the question of how long the Chevy Malibus last depends to some degree on the car’s build quality, your role as the owner is the most decisive factor.
+While the answer to how long the Chevy Malibus last depends to some degree on the car’s build quality, your role as the owner is the most decisive factor.
 Getting the most out of your Malibu is possible only if you follow routine maintenance and adopt good driving habits.
-Maintenance plays such an important role because it reduces wear and tear on your car’s parts and can prevent serious mechanical problems from developing.
+Maintenance plays an important role because it reduces wear and tear on your car’s parts and can help prevent serious mechanical problems.

 Let’s take oil changes as an example.
 These must be performed every six months or approximately 7,000 miles of driving.
 Changing oil is essential to ensure your engine’s components are correctly lubricated.

-If your oil is old or contaminated, it can’t lubricate your engine properly.
-This results in excessive wear and tear, which makes it more likely that your engine will need reconditioning sooner rather than later.
+If your oil is old or contaminated, it can’t lubricate your engine correctly.
+This results in excessive wear and tear, increasing the likelihood that your engine will need reconditioning sooner rather than later.
 Regularly adding new synthetic oil to your engine protects it from damage and increases your chances of extending the Malibu’s lifespan.

 The same goes for tire rotations.
 Rotating your tires often helps prevent uneven tread wear, which can strain your steering, braking, and other components.
-Tire rotations also help you get the most excellent longevity possible from your tires.
+Tire rotations also help you get the maximum longevity possible from your tires.

 Drivers who stop by their local Chevy dealership for routine maintenance also benefit from the multi-point inspections performed by a certified Chevy mechanic.
 These inspections can identify problems before they get serious, allowing you to repair them before the issue worsens.

-Test Drive a 2024 Malibu at Huffines Chevrolet Lewisville
+Test Drive a Chevy Malibu at Huffines Chevrolet Lewisville

 Now that you’ve learned how reliable the Chevy Malibu can be, why not arrange a test drive in Lewisville today?
 The 2024 Malibu offers many benefits, including a spacious cabin and attractive infotainment technology.
 Contact our team today at Huffines Chevy Lewisville to learn more.